tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 This makes the compiler sad.
 If we are to continue to anthropomorphize them, compilers like having more context so they can optimize better.
-Consider the following silly-looking example that is actually representative of a lot of real-world code:
+Consider the following silly-looking example that is actually representative of a surprising amount of real-world code:

 ```ruby
 class Point